-English Learners (EL) who have: (1) been enrolled in United States schools for less than 12 months are not required to take the English Language Arts/Literacy assessment but will take the mathematics assessment.
+English Learners (EL) who have been enrolled in United States schools for less than 12 months are not required to take the English Language Arts/Literacy assessment but are required to take the mathematics assessment.

 Students With Exceptional Needs

 5 C.C.R.
 853, 853.5